 Your domain name is the first step to starting a blog.

 Next, you’ll have to choose an affordable hosting package.
 Your host will provide a home for your blog.
-Think of it like paying rent.
+Think of it as paying rent.

-The final step is to set up WordPress, which comes installed by default with every Bluehost hosting purchase.
+The final step is to set up WordPress, installed by default with every Bluehost hosting purchase.